Saransh-cpp/riemapp/README.md

 - Right now, `riemapp` aliases the geometries provided by `manim` under `riemapp.geometry`.
 Users can either use these alias classes or directly use the `MObject`s provided by `manim`.
-- `riemapp` programatically generates `manim` animations, and the code for this is available under `riemapp.core`.
+- `riemapp` programmatically generates `manim` animations, and the code for this is available under `riemapp.core`.
 All of the information added by a user is passed into a placeholder class which inherits `manim.Scene`.
 This class' object is then used to render the animation.